 Diet: They are Omnivores, feeding on almost anything.

 Where Do Rats Come From?

 Research suggests that Brown Rats in the UK originated in northern China over a million years ago.
 These rats also developed a relationship with human populations, a relationship that has endured for millennia.

 The Introduction into the UK is believed to have occurred via ships from the far east in the 1600s, but this is hard to substantiate.
 The only place you won’t see Brown Rat is the Arctic and Antarctic regions.

 Rats are controlled and eliminated in two ways.
 The first and most popular method is to control populations with lethal control methods.
 The second and least popular method is exclusion and environmental control.
 So what’s the difference?

 The most traditional methods of lethal control include Trapping (cages, snap-traps, glue boards), Poisoning (bait, liquid feeds, contact poisons), Shooting (air-weapon, fire-arms, shot-gun).

-The most popular methods of environmental control include: Proofing/Exclusion (preventing rats entering an area) or Line of sight (ensuring all sources of cover, concealment and encourage are eliminated).
+The most popular methods of environmental control include Proofing/Exclusion (preventing rats entering an area) or Line of sight (ensuring all sources of cover, concealment, and encouragement are eliminated).

-Successful rat and rodent control demands that a variety of methods are married together.
+Successful rat and rodent control demand that a variety of methods are married together.
 Only a combined and integrated methodology will result in successful elimination and removal in the longer term.